Master Combat Sambo

 Dedicated to helping people stay safe

-I plan to use all of my martial arts training to pursue a lifelong goal—teaching women how to defend themselves in the event they are accosted by a violent attacker.
+Now, having recently retired from my law practice, I plan to use all of my martial arts training to pursue a lifelong goal—teaching women how to defend themselves in the event they are accosted by a violent attacker.

 Of course, I also train men.
 But violence against women has increased steadily in recent years.
 So I’m actively focused on helping all women—from teens to women at mid-life and even beyond—to stay safe anywhere, at any time of the day or night.